Camille J. Gage Fellowship Award

 • A detailed budget and funding distribution plan based on the needs of the project.

-• The CJGF will be encouraged to include a professional development opportunity as part of their project proposal that may utilize up to 10% of the total award ($4,500)
+• The Fellow will be encouraged to include a professional development opportunity as part of their project proposal and may utilize up to 10% of the total award ($4,500)

-• The CJG Fellow will be asked to be part of the creation of marketing materials that highlight the awardee and project work over the course of the fellowship term as led by YWCA marketing staff.
+• The Fellow will be asked to be part of the creation of YWCA Minneapolis marketing materials that highlight the Fellow and project work over the course of the fellowship term as led by YWCA Minneapolis marketing staff.

-• The CJG Fellow will be required to work with the committee and staff to provide evaluation data for reporting purposes at the end of the fellowship term.
+• The Fellow will be required to work with the Camille J. Gage Fellowship Committee and YWCA Minneapolis staff to provide evaluation data for reporting purposes at the end of the fellowship term.

 • Project materials and supply expenses